-We may pursue selective acquisitions to expand, complement, or diversify our business as growing by acquisition is part of our stated growth strategy.
+We have been pursued and may pursue in the future selective acquisitions to expand, complement, or diversify our business as growing by acquisition is part of our stated growth strategy.
 We cannot provide assurances that we will be able to identify suitable acquisition targets or that we will be able to consummate acquisitions on terms and conditions acceptable to us, or that the acquired businesses will be profitable.
 Acquisitions may expose us to additional business risks different than those we have traditionally experienced.
 We also may encounter difficulties or failure to integrate acquired businesses and successfully managing the growth we expect to experience from these acquisitions.